What is Software Metering?

 No usage in 90 days: Strong reclamation candidate

-Example Scenario:
+Example scenario

-Organization has 500 Microsoft Visio licenses
+Organization has 500 Microsoft Visio licences

 Metering shows only 280 users accessed Visio in the past 90 days

-License Tier | Usage Pattern | Cost |
+Licence tier | Usage pattern | Cost |

 |---|

-License Tier | Usage Pattern | Cost |
+Licence tier | Usage pattern | Cost |

 |---|---|---|

-Full/Professional | Daily heavy use | Highest |
+Full / Professional | Daily heavy use | Highest |

 Standard | Regular use | Medium |

-Basic/Light | Occasional use | Lowest |
+Basic / Light | Occasional use | Lowest |

 Metering reveals actual usage patterns, enabling right-sizing: